 It is through the planning system that most changes to buildings and land in England are carried out.
-This includes the way most decisions are made about proposed changes to historic buildings and places, including those which are protected by the designation system.
+This includes the way most decisions are made about proposed changes to historic buildings and places, including those which are protected by listing.

 Heritage can play a part in delivering all three elements of sustainable development.
 Government's overarching aim for heritage managed through the planning system is to conserve it for the enjoyment of this and future generations.

-Local planning authorities are normally responsible for deciding on developments or changes to historic buildings and places in their areas, although there is a role for Historic England too, which is explained in Our Planning Services.
+Local planning authorities are normally responsible for deciding on developments or changes to historic buildings and places in their areas.
+However, there is a role for Historic England too, which is explained in Our Planning Services.

 The planning system